juippis/my-gentoo-lxd-scripts/Readme.md

 # My Gentoo LXD scripts

-This repo collects the required scripts and configs required to run the ["ultimate lxd testing environment"](https://wiki.gentoo.org/wiki/User:Juippis/The_ultimate_testing_system_with_lxd).
+This repo collects the scripts and configs required to run the ["ultimate lxd testing environment"](https://wiki.gentoo.org/wiki/User:Juippis/The_ultimate_testing_system_with_lxd).

 ## Repository structure: